davetang/machine_learning/README.md

 * Avoiding underfitting, which is when the model is too simple to learn the underlying structure of the data.

+# Why predictions fail?

+Reasons machine learning models fail to make correct predictions despite having enough data:

+1. Inadequate pre-processing of data
+2. Inadequate model validation (the procedure where a trained model is assessed with testing data)
+3. Inappropriate model was used
+4. Unjustified extrapolation (making predictions on new data that is characteristically different from the training data)
+5. Over-fitting the model on existing data

 # Resources

 A list of useful resources for learning about machine learning with an emphasis